 - Tingling or numbness in the hands and feet

-Many experts believe that fibromyalgia is not a disease, but is rather a chronic pain condition brought on by several abnormal body responses to stress.
-Areas in the brain that are responsible for the sensation of pain react differently in fibromyalgia patients than the same areas in healthy people.
+Many experts believe that fibromyalgia is a chronic pain condition brought on by several abnormal body responses to stress.

 People with fibromyalgia have decreased activity in opioid receptors in parts of the brain that affect mood and the emotional aspect of pain.
-This reduced response might explain why fibromyalgia patients are likely to have depression, and are less responsive to opioid painkillers, researchers say.
+This reduced response might explain why fibromyalgia patients are likely to have depression or other mood disorders, and are less responsive to opioid painkillers.

-Certain factors may inappropriately trigger a person's stress response and contribute to the development of fibromyalgia, including:
+Factors that may trigger a person's stress response and contribute to the development of fibromyalgia, include: